usmanbvp/Telecom-Customer-Churn-Prediction/README.md

 ## Dataset

-The dataset used for this project consists of historical customer information, including demographics, service usage, and churn status.
+The dataset used for this project consists of historical customer information, service usage, and churn status.
 The dataset is located in the [data](data) directory, and it is divided into two parts: [train.csv](train.csv) for training the model and [test.csv](test.csv) for evaluating the model's performance.
 Make sure to explore and understand the data before proceeding with the model development.

 ## Project Structure